guardhunt/all_projects/README.md

 online forms and fill them out, the system will ask for a student ID.
 Also, remember to match the name of your localhost, database name and password in the database connection.
-The first file to run is the "index.php" file.
+The first file to run is the "index.php" file. k